LIGHT & SOUND, COLOUR & MUSIC

 I personally find the tone-colour relationship as described by Nick Anthony Fiorenza, Clay Taylor or Richard Merrick as most likely to be accurate, there is mathematical and scientific reasoning that validates it.
 This is how nature seems to work and thus the most natural implementation.For tone-color combinations in various articles on Roel’s World I have used the tone-colour relationship as provided by Nick Anthony Fiorenza.

 This does not mean that if you have come to a different tone-colour combination that you are ‘wrong’!In fact, the “highlighted” concepts by Clay Taylor and Richard Merrick for example are equally well created.

 As unique beings the ‘data’ our brain receives from our senses and the interpretation by the brain of this “data” can vary from person to person.
-The shape of ones ears for example effects the way sound is perceived, the same tone can sound ‘different’ (in timbre) from person to person … also in the perception of light / colour there can be differences, there are even ‘conditions’ mentioned in the literature on this subject where the relationship of wavelength/frequency and colour differ, for example the hypothetical case with the ‘inverted spectrum’ (someone with an inverted spectrum might experience green while seeing ‘red’ (700 nm) light, and experience red while seeing ‘green’ (530 nm) light), or for example a condition called Synesthesia.
+The shape of ones ears, in particular the “cochlea” (inner ear), effects the way sound is perceived, the same tone can sound ‘different’ (in timbre) from person to person … also in the perception of light / colour there can be differences, there are even ‘conditions’ mentioned in the literature on this subject where the relationship of wavelength/frequency and colour differ, for example the hypothetical case with the ‘inverted spectrum’ (someone with an inverted spectrum might experience green while seeing ‘red’ (700 nm) light, and experience red while seeing ‘green’ (530 nm) light), or for example a condition called Synesthesia.
 Synesthesia provides some atypical but illuminating examples of subjective colour experience triggered by input that is not even light, such as sounds or shapes.